 - You have already sealed or expunged a different criminal record in Florida.

 - FOR EXPUNGEMENT: Your case was not dropped/dismissed (You may still qualify for sealing the record).

-- FOR SEALING: Your case resulted in a withhold but is prohibited by statute (see list below).
+- FOR SEALING: Your case resulted in a withhold but is prohibited by statute (see list above).

 You Can Only Seal or Expunge One Arrest IN FLORIDA

 Currently, Florida allows only one sealing or expungement for a Florida charge under its statutes per lifetime.
 They are no longer concerned about out-of-state expungements.
 Florida is only concerned with prior sealings or expungements in the state of Florida.
 If you have already had a criminal record sealed or expunged in Florida you cannot do it again.

-The only exceptions are if you have had a qualified juvenile expungement done in the past, are a victim of human trafficking or your charges were dropped due to lawful self-defense or your ⚖ record has been sealed for 10-years and you want to expunge the same record.
+The only exceptions are if you have had a ⚖ qualified juvenile expungement done in the past, are a victim of human trafficking or your charges were dropped due to lawful self-defense or your ⚖ record has been sealed for 10-years and you want to expunge the same record.
 Those do not count towards your one chance to seal or expunge a criminal record in Florida.

 For More Information Emailed to You

 If you want more information about Florida record expungements email to you, please submit the form below.